 Bees wihout Borders

+Currently, MALKA QUEENS is the only queen breeding enterprise in the southern hemisphere capable of providing queens true Caucasit queens (Caucasian X Ligustica).
 The majority of traditional beekeeping books have mistakenly classified the Caucasian bee as a race adapted to cold winters and high altitude climates.
 However, quite the opposite is true.
-Indeed, its homeland the Caucasian country of Georgia (between the Black and Caspian seas) has a subtropical environment where the prevalent agricultural crops are sugar cane, grapes, citrus groves and tobacco.
-Thus we conclude that Caucasian bees are a strain which evolved intro a subtropical environment.
+Indeed, its homeland the Caucasian country of Georgia (between the Black and Caspian seas) has a subtropical climate.
+Thus we conclude that Caucasian bees are a strain which evolved into a subtropical environment.

 Although our CAUCASIT are not as prolific as our Italian queens, their longevity, hardiness and gathering ability under extreme conditions, compensate any noticeable difference.
 These hybrids excel in areas of continued hot and humid weather where honeyflows are short and/or unpredictable.